CCExtractor/website/content/public/gsoc/flutterrutorrent2.md

 5) Improve Documentation: Document the basic structure and architecture used in the app, maybe use Wikis, so that the new contributors find easy to understand the setup and code.
+6) rutorrent has a good IRSSI support.
+We want the same notifications that appear on IRSSI's tab in rutorrent to be available on our mobile app.

  **Notes**